Good News 4 min read

 Operation Thor Delivers Record Results as Winter Burglaries Fall 14% to Six-Year Low

-An Garda Síochána's Operation Thor has delivered its best results yet, with winter burglaries across Ireland falling by 14% to their lowest level in six years — bringing real relief to communities across the country and demonstrating the effectiveness of targeted policing strategies.
+An Garda Síochána's Operation Thor has achieved its best results yet, with winter burglaries across Ireland falling by 14% to their lowest level in six years — and an extraordinary 80% below the figures recorded before the operation was first launched in 2015, new statistics have revealed.

 What's Your Take?